ggerrietts/scratchpad/pycon-2015/submission.md

 - I've been on-and-off active in the Python community for years.
 I contributed regularly to the Python mailing list in the early 2000's, and built/maintained the (now-defunct) LiveJournal client Stoutpamphlet.
 - I inherited Jack Diederich's ("Stop Writing Classes") first Python codebase and maintained it for several years.
 - I wrote my first performance instrumentation in 2005 as a CORBA service tracking aggregate service response times while building up what would now be called a DevOps group.
 Performance, scalability, and best practices have been areas of interest ever since.
-- Full disclosure: I'm currently a development manager for AppNeta, one of the vendors for tracing solutions.
-I expect this talk to discount my bias by also identifying our competition, identifying open source alternatives, not actually pitching our product but only showing a screenshot, and emphasizing that no single approach actually covers everything.
-It's a very fair treatment, though I understand why the committee might be sensitive.
+- I am a development manager at AppNeta, with a ton of performance-related stories and lots of examples of performance done right and done wrong.